wkorando/spring-boot-cloud-native-workshop/README.md

 ### Setting Up a Deployment Pipeline

-Automating the process of building and deploying an application is becoming the norm in the software development industry, and is an essential element of Cloud Native development.
+Automating the process of building and deploying an application is becoming the norm in the software industry, and is an essential element of Cloud Native development.
 An automated deployment pipeline reduces friction, the amount of work, and makes the deployment process much more consistent and auditable.
 In this section we will create a deployment pipeline for the Spring Boot APplication we will be building in this workshop.

 1. Right-click and open a new tab the **Deploy to IBM Cloud** button below: